Skip to content

 Travel Mode is a location feature inside Bumble’s paid tier.
 It lets you pick any point on the map as your current location so that other Bumble users in that city see your profile in their local feed.

 Travel Mode was introduced as Bumble’s direct response to Tinder Passport.
-CNET’s dating app coverage found that 30 of the top dating apps now offer some form of location spoofing or travel matching as a premium feature.
-Bumble’s version adds the traveler badge as a transparency measure for potential matches.
+Bumble’s version adds a visible travel signal as a transparency measure for potential matches.

 #How to Enable Bumble Travel Mode

-Travel Mode requires an active Bumble Boost subscription.
+Travel Mode requires Bumble Premium or Premium+.
 Once subscribed, here’s how to turn it on:

 Bumble app settings screen showing how to enable Travel Mode location feature